henriqueberalde/financial/README.md

 * [x] How much did I spent per sector (essensial and etc) `filter month`?
 * [x] How much did I spent per category `filter month`?
 * [x] How much did I took off from investment `filter month`?

-# BUGs
-* [x] Transaction`s original_value is not being inicialized correctly on merge transaction command
-* [ ] Old transactions are being merged again because the originals were changed, so the system doesn`t recognize it